Harry55494/Conquerors-of-Catan/README.md

 If the player has won, the metric returns 1000000.

 The metric prioritizes getting victory points and expanding over hoarding cards.
 It is a fairly general heuristic, and is not specific to any particular strategy.

-## Known Differences to the main game

-- 1

 ## Contact